guidefari/here_hugo/content/note/cloud-networking.md

 - I encrypt data with my recipient's public key, I send it across the network, receiver decrypts with their mathematically linked private key (i.e the only key that can decrypt this message).
 - **Message Signing** is another advantage asymmetric encryption brings. read [Using Asymmetric Keys](https://www.practicalnetworking.net/series/cryptography/using-asymmetric-keys/) for more insight
 - Compared to symmetric encryption, asymmetric is more expensive on resources

+# DDoS
+- Usually carried out by a Botnet
+- **Application Layer Attack:** exploit the fact requests are **cheap for clients**, but **computationally expensive for servers to deliver**
+- **Protocol Attack:** aka **SYN Floods**.
+Botnet generates a **huge number of spoofed SYN's**, and the **server sends back SYN-ACK's** (to non-existent, spoofed IPs).
+The server then waits for **ACK's** which will never happen
+- **Volumetric/Amplification attack:** similar to an application layer attack, exploits where a response is significantly larger than the request.
+Such as making spoofed requests to DNS

+# DNS
+- DNS root servers.
+13 of these servers exist. managed independently.
+- IANA has info on the TLDs (.com, .au, .uk etc).
+Registries have more information about
+  - root zone -> name servers hosting the TLD zones. these TLD zones are run by registries that manage these TLDs -> name servers with the records for specific domains